State Model¶

 KernelWorker --> Kernel

-This structure is what lets thread execution, process ownership, and kernel worker state converge after a blocking syscall, fork-style transition, network operation, or file mutation.
+This structure is what lets thread execution, supervisor-owned process state, and kernel-worker state converge after a blocking syscall, fork-style transition, network operation, or file mutation.